-A subject of great interest for many years is the use of electrical field to enhance heat and mass transfer.
-This enhancement mechanism is based on the use of an electrical body force to induce a secondary flow or simply create a flow where none would otherwise exist.
+The use of electrical field to enhance heat and mass transfer has been a subject of great interest for many years.
+The mechanism of enhancement involves electrical body force in the production of a secondary flow or simply the creation of a flow where none would otherwise exist.
 Corona discharge usually involves two asymmetric electrodes; one highly curved (such as the tip of a needle, or a small diameter wire) and one of low curvature (such as a plate).
 The high curvature ensures a high potential gradient around the electrode.
 A corona discharge occurs in the narrow region close to the highly curved electrode and gas molecules are ionized by a high electrical field.
 Controlled by Coulomb force, these ions migrate to the grounded electrode.
 These ions transfer their momentum to neutral molecules via collision during the migration to the grounded electrode.
 This creates a bulk flow, which is usually called ionic wind, or corona wind [1].
 Corona wind is produced by an electrode charged with a direct current (positive or negative) at a sufficiently high voltage (in the kV range).
 While the applied voltage may be high, the current involved is usually very small (in the μA to mA range), which makes the power required considerably insignificant.
 This has become one of the most attractive features for electrohydrodynamic (EHD) technique.
 In recent years, there has been a surge of interest in the application of EHD technique for pumping dielectric liquids [2].
 Because of their low power consumption and no moving part, EHD pumps have been considered a valuable alternative for conventional pumps.

-Electrohydrodynamic flows have been applied to wide engineering fields.
+Electrohydrodynamic flows have found important applications in many engineering fields.
 For example, in the food industry, corona wind has become a novel drying method to enhance the dehydration process [3-5].
 EHD actuators are used in the aerospace industry to reduce the drag of an aircraft or to stabilize the air flow [6-10].
-In the thermal management of electronic systems, corona wind can produce a substantial increase in the heat transfer coefficient [11-13], which is also referred to as the electrohydrodynamic (EHD) enhancement technique.
+In the thermal management of electronic systems, corona wind can produce a substantial increase in the heat transfer coefficient [11-13], which is also referred to as the electrohydrodynamic enhancement technique.
 In addition, EHD technique has been widely used in manufacturing and power industries (i.e., electrostatic precipitators) to control particle emission and increase the efficiency of particle collection [14].
-Recently, as microelectronics has become an emerging technology, EHD techniques have played an important role in the development of microelectromechanical system (MEMS) [15].
+Recently EHD techniques have played an important role in the development of microelectromechanical system (MEMS) [15].

 Electrohydrodynamic technique has many advantages.
 Firstly, this technique directly converts electric energy into kinetic energy without involving moving mechanical parts, and therefore the maintenance cost can be greatly reduced.
 Secondly, this technique is operated electronically and it may be incorporated into the existing systems to be conveniently controlled by a computer.
-Thirdly, it is highly compatible with chips and chip-level structures.
+Thirdly, it is highly compatible with chips and chiplevel structures.
 Thus, miniaturization can be easily implemented [16].
 Lastly and most importantly, the power consumption is usually very small, which makes this technique particularly attractive from the energy point of view.
 Its only disadvantage is the generation of extraneous gases such as ozone that might be harmful to human beings.
 However, ozone generation can be effectively monitored and minimized [17].